 - Duel (Par 4)

-Extraordinary Golf arrived at the Alton Towers Resort in 2007, as the most recent expansion to the resort offerings, with the aim of offering more variety to guests staying over at the hotels, as well as a diversion for guests on their way way home at the end of their day at the park.
+Extraordinary Golf arrived at the Alton Towers Resort in 2007, with the aim of offering more variety to guests staying over at the hotels, as well as a diversion for guests on their way way home at the end of their day at the park.
 The arrival of the golf course, saw some unexpected changes to the car park’s monorail station, with the original path between the car park and the station sealed up with the path passing the Extraordinary Golf becoming the only access to the Monorail, in an attempt to raise the profile of the new course.

-Since it was introduced, not much has changed within the course itself (with the notable exception of “Queen of Speed” being painted out of the Rita hole), however developments elsewhere have had an interesting impact on Extraordinary Golf.
+Since it was introduced, not much has changed within the course itself (with the notable change of Air becoming the Galactica hole), however developments elsewhere have had an interesting impact on Extraordinary Golf.
 The course is now the only place in the resort, where guests can still enjoy the classic Tea Cups or make their way through Ug Land, with the course retaining the themed holes, long after the attractions themselves have been rethemed.